MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/environment-variables.md

 Follow these steps to get the format.

-1. Go to [Azure Portal](https://portal.azure.com/#home), navigate to your Key Vault with the secrets for your [App Registration](#create-an-azure-ad-app-registration-to-connect-to-dataverse-web-api).
+1. Go to [Azure Portal](https://portal.azure.com/home), navigate to your Key Vault with the secrets for your app registration.<!--Needs a link for app registration?; the existing link didn't exist-->
 1. Select the **Secrets** tab.
 1. Copy the **URL**.
 1. Paste the URL into notepad.